sampsyo/cs6120/content/blog/2019-11-08-unified-theory-gc/index.md

 <img src="diff-v2.png" style="width:100%">

-As discussed in mathematical model part, reference counting requires an extra pass to collect cycles.
+As discussed in the mathematical model part, reference counting requires an extra pass to collect cycles.
 This is generally be done by two strategies: backup tracing, which traces (part of) the heap occasionally, and trial deletion, which attempts to decrease  $\rho(w)$ by trial-and-error guided by heuristics.
-However, notice that there is also counterpart for that in tracing: sweeping phhase.
-In addition, while tracing converges to the fixed point value stating from the lower bound 0, reference counting starts from the upperbound, which is all incomming pointers that existed historically.
+However, notice that there is also counterpart for that in tracing: sweeping phase.
+In addition, while tracing converges to the fixed point value stating from the lower bound 0, reference counting starts from the upper bound, which is all incoming pointers that existed historically.

 ## Hybrids